zilinma/food-pantry/README.md

+## **_Overview_**
-## **_Original Problem Statement_**
+## Problem
 Food insecurity refers to the lack of reliable access to a sufficient quantity of affordable, nutritious food.
 It affects millions of people in the US, and is an invisible problem both at Bucknell and in Lewisburg as well.
 To mitigate this problem, there are a few formal and informal food pantries in Lewisburg.
-However it is hard for people to know exactly what kind of food the pantries offer, or how they might be able to help these pantries.
+However, there are still some problems that prevent the food pantries from being as effective as they could be.
+Some of them are listed below:
+* There is no remote (app/website based) platform available for people to connect the food pantries with their users.
+* People find it difficult to know the food pantries available in town.
+* People have to go to the pantry itself in order to get the information about the items available.
+* There is no formal process for keeping an inventory of the food items available at the pantries, which makes the work of the administrators hard.

+This project aims to tackle these problems by collaborating with Professor Darakhshan Mir at Bucknell University and Cynthia Peltier, the director of CommUnity Zone in Lewisburg.

+## Solution
-This project aims to tackle this problem, by collaborating with Professor Darakhshan Mir at Bucknell University and Cynthia Peltier, the director of CommUnity Zone in Lewisburg.
-Our initial proposed solution was to design a mobile app that will allow a user to view all food pantries near their location and offer them option to view current items in them.
+Our initial proposed solution was to design a mobile app that will allow a user to view all food pantries near their location and offer the option to view current items in them.
 However, after communication with our clients, we have realized that our project scope was complicated (will be discussed in detail later).
 As a result, we have rescoped our project to focus primarily on the food pantry at Bucknell.
-We will still provide information for other pantries in the app, however, it will be limited to basic information about the pantries.
+We will still provide information for other pantries, however, it will be limited to basic information about the pantries.
 For the Bucknell pantry, we will include basic information about the pantry, as well as an inventory of items, and provide the users with two options:

 * If the user is an admin, they will be able to edit the information about the pantry in the app, including the inventory of items.
 * If the user is a consumer, they will be able to view the basic information and the inventory of the pantry.

-## Current Solution (AKA Problem)
-* Currently, there is no remote (app/website based) platform available for people to connect the food pantries with their users.
-As a result, there are a number of issues that the users face.
-* People have to go to the pantry itself in order to get the information about the items available.
-* People have to show up in person and register themselves at a pantry to use the pantry.
-* People find hard to know the food pantries available in town.
-* There is no formal process for keeping an inventory of the food items available at the pantries, which makes the work of the administrators hard.

-## **_Design Revisions_**
-## Initial Version
+## **_Project Descriptions_**
-Sketch here
-As seen in the sketches above, listed below are some of the features that the app provides based on the users.
+As mentioned above, the app caters to two main groups of users: Administrator and Consumer.
+Administrators are people who are responsible for running the specific food pantry.
+Consumers are students and community members who use the food pantry.
+Depending on the status of the users, they will have access to various features.

-### Features available to all users:
+### Features available to Consumers:
-* Information about specific pantry
+* Can view basic information about a pantry
+** Name
-* Contact information
+** Contact information
-* Address
+** Address and direction
-* Navigation
-* Working hours
+** Working hours
-* Bucknell students working there?
-* Can view items
-### Features available to Donors
-* Notifications for food item shortage
-* Can only view items
+* Can view the inventory of the items available (for the Bucknell pantry only)

-### Features available to Admins
+### Features available to Administrators:
-* Notifications for food item shortage
-* Can add/withdraw items
-* Can see their specific food pantry
+* Can edit basic information (listed above) regarding the pantry that they administer.
-### Features available to Consumers
-* Can only view items
+* Can edit the inventory of the items of the food pantry.
-* Can see all food pantries they’re registered to
-*
+** Add new items
+** Delete items
+** Modify availability of items

+## **_Demo_**

+**TODO: Upload a video of us going through the app or a gif of that**

 **_Version after talking with our clients_**
 To make sure our product caters to our users’ needs, we set out to do user research.
 We have two main users of our product: